Kerubiel

-Kerubiel /Also: Cherubiel, Cerubiel/ (The Flames Which Dance Around the Throne of God) is the name of an angel in the apocryphal Book of Enoch.
+Kerubiel (also known as Cherubiel or Cerubiel) ("The Flames Which Dance Around the Throne of God") is the name of an angel in the apocryphal Book of Enoch.

-He is the principal regent who has reign over the Cherubim since Creation, and one of the most exalted princes of Heaven.
+He is the principal regent who has reign over the Cherubim since Creation, and is one of the most exalted princes of Heaven.

-Kerubiel is about seven Heavens tall with a body made of burning coals that is covered with thousands of eyes.
+Kerubiel is about Seven Heavens tall with a body made of burning coals that is covered with thousands of eyes.
 His face is made of fire, his eyes spark of light, and his lashes are lightning bolts.
-Fire spews forth with every word that he speaks and he is covered with wings from head to toe.
-Thunder, lightning, and earthquakes are his constant companions and the splendor of the Shekinah shines upon him.
+Fire spews forth with every word that he speaks, and he is covered with wings from head to toe.
+Thunder, lightning, and earthquakes are his constant companions, and the splendor of the Shekinah shines upon him.
 In Enoch's words, Kerubiel is "full of burning coals...there is a crown of holiness on his head... and the bow of the Shekinah is between his shoulders."